oasisprotocol/old-docs/operators/architectural-overview.md

 Confidentiality is achieved in the Oasis Network by relying on trusted execution environments (TEEs) to secure the execution of any given smart contract.
 Initially, the Oasis Network will utilize Intel SGX.
-As time goes on we expect to support more TEEs.
+As more TEE technologies mature, we expect to support more than TEEs than Intel SGX.